mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

   </div>
 </div>

-Once we have the dataset ready we can train the neural network.
-Once again this is relatively a lot of code, but it is fairly standard training procedure once the dataset is loaded.
-I leave the code below for completeness, but I will not explain it further.
+Once we have the dataset ready, we can train the neural network.
+Once again, this involves quite a bit of code, but it follows a fairly standard training procedure once the dataset is loaded.
+I include the code below for completeness, but I will not explain it further.

 <div class="code-container">
   <input type="checkbox" id="code-toggle-1" class="code-toggle-control">